How Self-Driving Cars Are Revolutionizing the Way We Travel

 A Level 5 fully autonomous vehicle can drive in all conditions and environments and does not require a human driver to be present.
 These driverless cars will most likely not have a steering wheel or acceleration/braking pedals.

 Many vehicles on the road today have advanced driver assistance systems that fall into Level 1 or Level 1.
 Level 3 and above driverless vehicles are not yet widely available.
-However, many car manufacturers are actively developing and testing autonomous vehicles, and it is likely that we will see more advanced driverless cars on the road in the coming years.
+However, many car manufacturers are actively developing and testing autonomous vehicles, and we will likely see more advanced driverless cars on the road in the coming years.

 Driverless cars and human errors